kylejones200/our_table/content/recipes/german-butterkuchen.md

 image: "https://images.unsplash.com/photo-1712594533988-13a401974b44?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=M3w3OTQ5MzV8MHwxfHNlYXJjaHwxfHxnZXJtYW4lMjBidXR0ZXJrdWNoZW4lMjBmb29kfGVufDF8MHx8fDE3NTU4MDQ1NTR8MA&ixlib=rb-4.1.0&q=80&w=1080"

 image_credit: "Photo by Divya Kothari on Unsplash"
----
-{{< recipe-image >}}

-TOPPING ---"
 steps:
-  - "Scald the milk, add 1/2 cup sugar, salt, and shortening, and cool to lukewarm.
-Dissolve yeast and 1 tsp sugar in warm water, then stir into cooled milk mixture.
-Beat the eggs with 1 cup of the flour."
+  - "Scald the milk in a small saucepan.
+Stir in 1/2 cup sugar, salt, and shortening until melted; cool to lukewarm.
+Dissolve yeast and 1 teaspoon sugar in warm water and let stand until foamy, then stir into the cooled milk mixture.
+Beat in the eggs with 1 cup of the flour."
-  - "Add rest of flour alternately with milk-yeast mixture, mixing well after each addition.
-Pour into greased 9 x 13 inch baking pan, spreading dough evenly.
-Set in a warm place to rise for 45 minutes."
-  - "Sprinkle the butter topping and almonds evenly over top and bake in moderate hot oven, 375 degrees for 30 minutes, or until lightly brown."
-  - "Cut 1/2 cup butter into 1 cup sugar and 1/2 tsp cinnamon until fine crumbs develop."
+  - "Add the remaining flour gradually, mixing until the dough is smooth and slightly sticky.
+Spread evenly in a greased 9×13-inch pan.
+Cover and let rise in a warm spot until puffy, about 45 minutes."
+  - "For the topping, blend the butter, sugar, and cinnamon with a fork until sandy crumbs form."
+  - "Gently dimple the risen dough with your fingertips.
+Sprinkle with the topping and almonds.
+Bake at 375°F until golden and set, 25 to 30 minutes.
+Cool slightly before slicing."
 ---
 {{< recipe-meta >}}

 {{< ingredients >}}

 {{< steps >}}

+{{< recipe-image >}}